IVCTool/IVCT_Runtime/README.md

 # IVCT Runtime

-*WARNING:* This repository is depricated and should only be used for version 1.0
+*WARNING:* This repository is depricated and should only be used up to version 2.0.1

 This is example configuration for a recommended IVCT deployment structure.
 The required elements are:
 - A folder for the SuT configuration files